Rounak-Paul/QuasarML/README.md

  - Operator overloads for shared_ptr<Tensor> (ergonomic arithmetic) are implemented and tested.
  - CPU/GPU mode control and instrumentation (CPU-fallback counter) are available and exercised by unit tests.
  - Vulkan backend writes failing GLSL snippets to /tmp for shader-debug dumps when compilation fails.
- - Vendor allocators (mimalloc) and Vulkan memory allocator (VMA) are integrated as dependencies.
+ - Vulkan Memory Allocator (VMA) is integrated for efficient GPU memory management.
  - Unit tests: full suite passes locally (19/19) on the repo I inspected.

 ---